HomeSite Map

 American Releases

-January 20th, 1964, was the first American release of “Not A Second Time,” which was on the Capitol album “Meet The Beatles!
-Since the song wasn’t a hit and didn’t get substantial airplay, it did not make it onto any compilation or "greatest hits" package to date.
-It remains a highly respected addition to their first Capitol album.
-Incidentally, mono copies of this album contained a "Type B" foldover mix of the song created by Capitol Records that combined both channels of the stereo mix into one instead of the legitimate mono mix originally created by George Martin in 1963.
-This album was finally released on an individual compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
+January 20th, 1964, was the first US release of “Not A Second Time,” which was on the first Capitol LP “Meet The Beatles!
+Since this track was not a hit and failed to achieve substantial airplay, it didn't make it onto any compilation or "greatest hits" package.
+This song remains a highly respected addition to their first Capitol album.
+Incidentally, mono copies of this LP had a "Type B" foldover mix of the song created by Capitol Records that combined both the stereo mix channels into one instead of the legitimate mono mix originally created by George Martin in 1963.
+The LP was eventually released on compact disc on January 21st, 2014, both the mono and stereo mixes being contained on a single CD.
+A mono edition of the album on opaque blue vinyl was then released on November 22nd, 2024 for sale exclusively at Target stores.

-The first time the original British "With The Beatles" album was made available in the US was the "Original Master Recording" vinyl edition released through Mobile Fidelity Sound Lab in January of 1987.
-This album included "Not A Second Time" and was prepared utilizing half-speed mastering technology from the original master tape on loan from EMI.
-This version of the album had a limited production, reportedly because of a damaged metal part that was needed for pressing the vinyl.
-Therefore, this album is said to be the rarest and most valuable Beatles album in the “Original Master Recording” series.
+The first time the British "With The Beatles" album was made available in the US was on the "Original Master Recording" vinyl edition which was made available by Mobile Fidelity Sound Lab in January of 1987.
+This LP included "Not A Second Time" and was prepared using new half-speed mastering technology from the original master tape on loan through EMI.
+This edition of the LP had a limited production, reportedly due to a damaged metal part that was required for pressing the vinyl.
+Therefore, this album is said to be the rarest and most valuable Beatles LP released in the “Original Master Recording” series.

-February 26th, 1987 saw the song released in mono on the original British "With The Beatles" album on compact disc, a vinyl edition being released on July 21st, 1987.
-The remastered CD version released on September 9th, 2009 brought the album into stereo, the vinyl edition coming out on November 13th, 2012.
+February 26th, 1987 saw this track released in mono on the original British "With The Beatles" album on compact disc, a vinyl edition coming out on July 21st, 1987.
+The remastered CD edition that came out on September 9th, 2009 brought the album into stereo, the vinyl edition coming out on November 13th, 2012.

 The box setThe Capitol Albums, Vol. 1” was released on November 15th, 2006 which contained the song in stereo and "Type B" foldover mono as first heard on the original "Meet The Beatles!" album.

-September 9th, 2009 was also the date the box set “The Beatles In Mono” was released which features a crystal clear remastered mono version of “Not A Second Time.”
+September 9th, 2009 was also the date the CD box set “The Beatles In Mono” was released which features a crystal clear remastered mono version of "Not A Second Time."
+The vinyl edition of this box set was first released on September 9th, 2014.

 Live Performances

 Like other songs of this period, such as “All I’ve Got To Do” and “It Won’t Be Long,” this song was not intended for live performances.
-Therefore, the song was never performed live by The Beatles or any of their individual members.
-They never performed it in any of their BBC radio performances either.
-As far as any sources can confirm, September 11th, 1963 was the first and last day they ever played the song, individually or collectively.
+Therefore, the song was never performed live by The Beatles nor as a solo artist.
+They never recorded it for any of their BBC radio performances either.
+As far as sources can confirm, September 11th, 1963 was the first and last day they ever played the song, individually or collectively, this being the day they recorded it in EMI Studios.

 Conclusion

-Far from being considered as "album filler," Lennon remained proud of this song, spurred on by William Mann’s positive appraisal of it in December of 1963.
-It is a serious piece of work from start to finish, this effect especially highlighted by it following the lighthearted and simple-minded lyrics of “Hold Me Tight” and “I Wanna Be Your Man” on the album.
+Far from being considered mere "album filler," Lennon remained pleased about having written this song, spurred on by William Mann’s positive appraisal in December of 1963.
+It is a serious piece of work from start to finish, this effect highlighted by the song following the lighthearted and simple-minded lyrics of both “Hold Me Tight” and “I Wanna Be Your Man.”

-Its less-than-flattering position on the British “With The Beatles” album of next to last on side two does not do this fine piece of work justice.
+Its less-than-flattering position on the UK “With The Beatles” album of next to last on side two does not do this fine piece of work justice.
 It works far better as we’ve come to know it in the US, as the final word on their first Capitol album.
-It is as if they were saying: “We are serious songwriters with much future potential.”
+It is as if they were saying: “We are serious songwriters with a lot of future potential.”
 History has definitely proven this to be true.

 Song Summary